josephwb/Translogrifier/README.md

 Installation
 ---------------
-The easiest way to compile is to use the Makefile, and typing the following in a unix prompt:
+Compile is as easy as typing the following in a unix prompt:

 	make

-Otherwise, type the following in a unix prompt:

-	g++ -Wall Translogrifier.cpp -m64 -O3 -o Translogrifier

 Usage
 --------------